Kaplar, Pvt. Nick

 Kaplar

 Very little is known about Pvt.
 Nick Kaplar.
 What is known is that he was born on May 29, 1915, in Chicago, Illinois, and had two sisters.
 It appears his father passed away and his mother, Cecelia, married Joseph Kohniak and the marriage resulted in Nick having four half-brothers.
 The family resided in the Lublin, Wisconsin, area.
-He registered for the draft on October 16, 1940, when the Selective Service Act took effect, and named his step-father, Joe Kohniak, as his contact person.
-It appears he worked as a farmhand.
+He registered for the draft on October 16, 1940, when the Selective Service Act took effect, named his step-father, Joe Kohniak, as his contact person, and indicated he worked as a farmhand.
 He was inducted into the U.S. Army in Withee, Wisconsin, on April 7, 1941, and sent to Fort Knox, Kentucky, for basic training where he was assigned to the 192nd Tank Battalion.

-It appears his basic training was two or three weeks long when he was selected to be trained as a medic.
+His basic training was two or three weeks long when he was selected to be trained as a medic.
 He received hands-on training from the battalion’s doctors since the Army believed this was the best type of training a medic could receive.
 Some classes were available – which appeared to cover administrative duties – but it is not known if he attended any of the classes.

 On June 14th and 16th, the battalion was divided into four detachments composed of men from different companies.
 Available information shows that C and D Companies, part of HQ Company and part of the Medical Detachment left on June 14th, while A and B Companies, and the other halves of HQ Company and the Medical Detachment left the fort on June 16th.
 These were tactical maneuvers – under the command of the commanders of each of the letter companies.
 The three-day tactical road marches were to Harrodsburg, Kentucky, and back.
 Each tank company traveled with 20 tanks, 20 motorcycles, 7 armored scout cars, 5 jeeps, 12 peeps (later called jeeps), 20 large 2½ ton trucks (these carried the battalion’s garages for vehicle repair), 5, 1½ ton trucks (which included the companies’ kitchens), and 1 ambulance.
-The detachments traveled through Bardstown and Springfield before arriving at Harrodsburg at 2:30 P.M. where they set up their bivouac at the fairgrounds.
-The next morning, they moved to Herrington Lake east of Danville, where the men swam, boated, and fished.
-The battalion returned to Ft.
-Knox through Lebanon, New Haven, and Hodgenville, Kentucky.
-At Hodgenville, the men were allowed to visit the birthplace of Abraham Lincoln.
-The purpose of the maneuvers was to give the men practice at loading, unloading, and setting up administrative camps to prepare them for the Louisiana maneuvers.

-The 192nd Tank Battalion was sent to Louisiana, in the late summer of 1941, to take part in maneuvers.
-About half of the battalion left Ft.
-Knox on September 1st in trucks and other wheeled vehicles and spent the night in Clarksville, Tennessee, 160 miles south of Ft.
-Knox.
-By 7:00 A.M. the next morning, the detachment was on the move.
 On the second day, the soldiers saw their first cotton fields which they found fascinating.
 They spent the night in Brownsville, Tennessee, and were again on the move the following morning at 7:00 A.M.
 At noon, the convoy crossed the Mississippi River which they found amazing, and spent the night in Clarksdale, Mississippi.
 At noon the next day, the convoy crossed the lower part of Arkansas and arrived at Tallulah, Louisiana, where, they washed, relaxed, and played baseball against the locals.
 It also gave them a break from sitting on wooden benches in the trucks.
 The remaining soldiers, the tanks, and other equipment were sent by train and left the base on September 3rd.
-When they arrived at Tremont, Lousiana, later that day, the men who had driven to Louisiana were waiting for them at the train station in the trucks.
+When they arrived at Tremont, Lousiana, the men, and trucks who had driven to Louisiana were waiting for them at the train station.

 The battalion was assigned to the Red Army, attached to the Fourth Cavalry, and stationed at Camp Robinson, Arkansas.
-Two days later it made a two-day move, as a neutral unit, to Ragley, Louisiana, and was assigned to the Blue Army.
-The battalion’s bivouac was in the Kisatchie National Forest, near DeRidder, Louisana, where the soldiers dealt with mosquitoes, snakes, wood ticks, snakes, and alligators.
-They described the land as swamps, woods, and shacks.
-They also heard they were going to North Carolina on October 6th.
+Two days later it made a two-day move, as a neutral unit, to Ragley, Louisiana, and was assigned to the Blue Army under the command of Gen George S. Patton.
+The battalion’s bivouac was in the Kisatchi Forest where the soldiers dealt with mosquitoes, snakes, wood ticks, snakes, and alligators.

 While training at Ft.
 Knox, the tankers were taught that they should never attack an anti-tank gun head-on.
 One day during the maneuvers, their commanding general threw away the entire battalion doing just that.
 After sitting out a period of time, the battalion resumed the maneuvers.
 The major problem for the tanks was the sandy soil.
 On several occasions, tanks were parked and the crews walked away from them.
 When they returned, the tanks had sunk into the sandy soil up to their hauls.
 To get them out, other tanks were brought in and attempted to pull them out.
 If that didn’t work, the tankers brought a tank wrecker from Camp Polk to pull the tank out of the ground.